Age of consent in North America: Caribbean Netherlands

 The age of consent in the Caribbean Netherlands (Bonaire, Saba and Sint Eustatius) is 16, as specified by the Criminal Code BES, Articles 251, which reads:

 Art 251: "A person who, out of wedlock, with a person who has reached the age of twelve but has not reached sixteen, performs indecent acts comprising or including sexual penetration of the body is liable to a term of imprisonment of not more than sixteen years".
 Before prosecution, the public attorney will, if possible, allow the minor to indicate if prosecution is deemed desirable.

 Clipperton Island (France)

 Clipperton Island is an uninhabited nine-square-kilometre (approx. 3.5-square-mile) coral atoll in the eastern Pacific Ocean, a state private property under the direct authority of the French government, administered by the Minister of Overseas France.
 The laws of France where applicable apply.
 See Ages of consent in Europe#France.

 Costa Rica

 Costa Rica does not have an exact age of consent but has age difference limits between sexual partners, independent of gender.

 Costa Rican law 9406 makes it illegal for a person 18 years of age or older to have sexual relations with another person less than 15 years old if the older party is five or more years older than the minor.
 If the younger sexual partner is between 15 and 17 years old, the maximum age difference permitted is seven years.

 Cuba

-The age of consent in Cuba is 16.
+The effective age of consent in Cuba is 12.
+The Código Penal de Cuba of 2022 provides that laws of estupro (statutory rape) apply to minors over 12 (but under 16) only if charges are filed by their guardian, and such charges may be dropped before or during the trial.